MattParkerDev/ParallelPipelines/README.md

 Despite the comparison, ParallelPipelines is built primarily to be used in Github Actions.
 Support for Bitbucket Pipelines/Azure Pipelines may be officially supported in the future if there is interest.

+## Getting Started

+- Copy and update as needed the [Github workflow examples](./samples/Github%20Workflows) folder to your repository
+- Create a new C# Project for CICD, and install the [ParallelPipelines Nuget package](https://www.nuget.org/packages/ParallelPipelines/)
+- Create some steps!
+See the [examplesrc/ParallelPipelines.Console/Modules](./examplesrc/ParallelPipelines.Console/Modules) folder for examples
+- Test your CICD locally with `dotnet run`
+- Ensure the path to your `Deploy` project is correct in the Github workflow
+- Done!

+### Notes Regarding Examples

+- The examples are written with a C#/.NET/Azure ecosystem in mind, noting example steps to install dotnet wasm-tools, install the Azure Static Web Apps CLI to deploy a Blazor WebAssembly app, and provision an Azure resource group/deploy a Bicep template.
+- These are just examples - you can write whatever steps you would like, as steps simply run shell commands.

 ## Example Summary Table and Gantt Chart:
 ### Run Summary
 | Module | Status | Start | End | Duration |